Who this class is for:

 Hammerstone courses are open to all women and gender minorities.
 Hammerstone welcomes all trans folks including trans men.
-This course welcomes folks of any skill level without a prerequisite.
+This course welcomes folks of all skill levels with no prerequisite.

 Description: